Grandma’s poem

 Since this is World Poetry Day and Grandma’s birthday, we must share:

-Not that I would ever critique someone’s handwriting, but in case you need help with the above …
+Not that I would ever critique someone’s handwriting (sorry, Grandma), but in case you need a bit of help …

 “To Joan” Our Poet